 The 2019 SXSW Film Festival has come and gone and there was a nice crop of films directed or written by women during this year’s festival.

 Liz Hannah first got on my radar last year late 2017 when she co-wrote The Post.
-She co-wrote political romantic comedy Long Shot.
-Starring Seth Rogen and Charlize Theron, I was laughing my ass off during the world premiere which also featured a surprise concert from Boys II Men.
-Lionsgate isn't releasing the film until the first week of May but fans are going to have a fun time.
-I'm looking forward to watching it again!
+She co-wrote the political romantic comedy Long Shot, starring Seth Rogen and Charlize Theron.
+I was laughing my ass off during the world premiere which also featured a surprise concert from Boys II Men.
+Lionsgate isn’t releasing the film until the first week of May but fans are going to have a fun time.
+I’m looking forward to watching it again!

-One film to keep your eye on is another May 2019 release--the directorial debut of actress Olivia Wilde in Booksmart.
-It's not unfair to call this film the Bridesmaids for a new generation.
-Where that film follows women in their thirties, this female-led comedy about female friendship follows two best friends--played by Kaitlyn Dever and Beanie Feldstein--on the eve of their high school graduation.
+One film to keep your eye on is another May 2019 release–the directorial debut of actress Olivia Wilde in Booksmart.
+It’s not unfair to call this film the Bridesmaids for a new generation.
+Where Bridesmaids follows women in their thirties, this female-led comedy about female friendship follows two best friends– played by Kaitlyn Dever and Beanie Feldstein–on the eve of their high school graduation.
 While these two star in the film, Billie Lourd is a surefire scene stealer!
 Set It Up screenwriter Katie Silberman was the most recent writer brought on and rewrote the script following previous writers Sarah Haskins, Emily Halpern, and Susanna Fogel.

 The Chicago-set Saint Frances made some big ways.
 Former Sirens actress Kelly O’Sullivan not only stars in the film but she wrote the script, too.
 This film was very personal for O’Sullivan, who drew from personal experiences as both a nanny and a woman who underwent an abortion.
 While neither happened at the same time in her real life, she merged the two in a way that gives us a beautiful story.
 The film went on to win take home a Special Jury Award for Breakthrough Voice.
 In addition to the jury award, the SXSW Audience Award was also presented to Saint Frances.